Skip to Main Content

 Pinball Pattern

 The NNG attributes the pinball pattern to the change in how search engines displayed their results: moving away from a vertical list to a more complex layout featuring different types of results.
-In this pattern, the person's gaze bounces around to different elements on the page, attracted to areas of the page with stronger stronger contrast and visual weight.
+In this pattern, the person's gaze bounces around to different elements on the page, attracted to areas of the page with stronger contrast and visual weight.

 Gazeplot of a Google search result page showing how the user's gaze bounces back and forth between the results list and Google's search result feature blocks.